Testosterone Blood Test – Complete, Clear & Patient-Friendly Guide

 Free Testosterone

-Because testosterone peaks in the early morning, samples are usually taken between 7 AM and 10 AM for accuracy.
+Because testosterone levels naturally peak in the early morning, samples are usually collected between 7 AM and 10 AM to improve consistency.

 Sample Type